GoogleCloudPlatform/istio-samples/multicluster-gke/dual-control-plane/README.md

 ## Deploy the Sample App

-We will now deploy [Hipstershop, a sample application](https://github.com/GoogleCloudPlatform/microservices-demo), across our two GKE clusters.
+We will now deploy [Online Boutique, a sample application](https://github.com/GoogleCloudPlatform/microservices-demo), across our two GKE clusters.

 For demonstration purposes, we've split the microservices into two halves.
 One group will run on Cluster 1 (namespace `hipster1`):